 2 small yogurt tubes

-This food group includes meat, fish, eggs, nuts, pulses (such as beans, lentils and chick peas) and foods made from pulses (e.g. tofu, dahl and soya mince).
+This food group includes meat, fish, eggs, nuts, pulses (such as beans, lentils and chick peas) and foods made from pulses (such as tofu, dahl and soya mince).
 These foods provide protein and iron, which are essential for a growing child.
-In addition, oily fish (e.g. salmon, trout and mackerel) is a rich source of omega-3 fatty acids and a dietary source of vitamin D. Try to serve these protein foods with another food or drink that is rich in vitamin C (e.g. fruit and vegetables) as this will help with iron absorption.
+In addition, oily fish (such as salmon, trout and mackerel) is a rich source of omega-3 fatty acids and a dietary source of vitamin D. Try to serve these protein foods with another food or drink that is rich in vitamin C (such as fruit and vegetables) as this will help with iron absorption.

 Your toddler needs two portions of proteins foods per day, three if they are vegetarian or vegan.
 Here are some example foods and portions: